Charge superradiance on charged BTZ black holes: Superradiant scattering on charged rotating BTZ black holes

-We now examine the effect of the scalar field charge on the superradiant energy flux.
-In Figure \ref{fig:Results}(b) we set the scalar field charge $q=1$ and consider a selection of values of the black hole charge parameter $Q$, again for fixed rotation parameter $\Omega = 0.6$.
-For fixed $Q$, superradiant modes exist only in a narrow interval of values of the Robin parameter $\zeta $, with the width of this interval decreasing as $Q$ increases.
-As $Q$ varies, the possible values of $\zeta $ for which there are superradiant modes is much broader than in the case $q=0$, and we find superradiant modes with boundary conditions close to Dirichlet ($\zeta = 0$) when $Q$ is large.
-The magnitude of the energy flux ${\mathcal {F}}_{E}/F$ for the superradiant modes with $q=1$ in Figure \ref{fig:Results}(b) is roughly an order of magnitude greater than those in Figure \ref{fig:Results}(a) for $q=0$, indicating a significant enhancement in superradiance due to the scalar field charge.
-The values of the Robin parameter $\zeta $ for the superradiant modes in Figure \ref{fig:Results}(b) mostly lie between the Dirichlet value $\zeta =0$ and that for Neumann boundary conditions $\zeta = \frac{\pi }{2}$.
-We see that there is a superradiant mode with $\zeta = \frac {\pi }{2}$ (Neumann boundary conditions) for $Q=1$.
-This does not contradict our analysis in Section \ref{sec:Wronskian}, as this mode will have a complex frequency.
+In Figure \ref{fig:Results}(a--b) we set the scalar field charge $q=1$ and consider a selection of values of the black hole charge parameter $Q$, again for fixed rotation parameter $\Omega = 0.6$.
+We have $qQ>0$ in Figure~\ref{fig:Results}(a) and $qQ<0$ in Figure~\ref{fig:Results}(b).
+For fixed $Q$, superradiantly scattered modes exist only in a narrow interval of values of the Robin parameter $\zeta $, with the width of this interval decreasing as $|Q|$ increases.
+The widths of these intervals are slightly greater when $qQ<0$ compared to $qQ>0$.
+As $Q$ varies, the possible values of $\zeta $ for which there are superradiantly scattered modes is much broader than in the case $q=0$, and we find superradiantly scattered modes with boundary conditions close to Dirichlet ($\zeta = 0$) when $|Q|$ is large.
+The magnitude of the energy flux ${\mathcal {F}}_{E}/F$ for the superradiantly scattered modes with $q=1$ in Figure \ref{fig:Results}(a--b) is roughly an order of magnitude greater than those in Figure \ref{fig:Resultsq0} for $q=0$, indicating a significant enhancement in superradiant scattering due to the scalar field charge.
+The maximum magnitude of the energy flux is slightly larger for superradiantly scattered modes with $qQ<0$ than for the same values of $q$ and $|Q|$ but with $qQ>0$.
+Therefore there is a slight additional enhancement in superradiant scattering when the scalar field charge $q$ has the same sign as the black hole charge ${\widetilde {Q}}$ (\ref{eq:charge}) compared to the case where $q$ has the opposite sign to ${\widetilde {Q}}$.
+The values of the Robin parameter $\zeta $ for the superradiantly scattered modes in Figure \ref{fig:Results}(a--b) mostly lie between the Dirichlet value $\zeta =0$ and that for Neumann boundary conditions $\zeta = \frac{\pi }{2}$.